 In your second six months, you will be able to undertake your own work, which will include appearances in court.

 We offer two twelve month pupillages each year.
-Each pupil will receive funding of £35,000 from Chambers, in addition to their earnings during the second six months of pupillage (which in recent years have been as much as £30,000).
+Each pupil will receive funding of £35,000 from Chambers, in addition to their earnings during the second six months of pupillage.
+Second six earnings are typically between £10,000-£20,000, but have been as high as £30,000.
 Up to £10,000 of the award may be drawn down in advance during the BPTC year or to pay BPTC fees.

 Chambers operates an Equal Opportunities policy in respect of all aspects of recruitment.

 Chambers aims to recruit at least one junior tenant each year.
-In the last five years we have offered tenancies to eight of our own pupils and has an excellent record of obtaining 'third sixes' at other sets for those pupils not offered tenancy.
+In the last five years we have offered tenancies to seven of our pupils.
+We have an excellent record of obtaining ‘third sixes’ at other sets for those pupils not offered tenancy.

-Any offers of tenancy will be subject to a six-month probationary period.
+All offers of tenancy are subject to a six-month probationary period.